 Plans to attend Boy's March 2010 Kiwi premiere were abandoned after Waititi won the chance to fly to New Orleans and "pursue my dream of becoming the next Cliff Curtis".
 Waititi had won a role as the Inuit sidekick to superhero The Green Lantern, for New Zealand-born director Martin Campbell.

 By now Waititi's career had become an extended case of ocean-hopping.
 At home, he played an alien and a space hero in star-studded sketch show Radiradira, and directed the first season of semi-improvised Madeleine Sami comedy Super City, including this first episode.
 The series showcases Sami portraying a variety of characters.
-Around the same time Waititi began directing episodes (including the pilot) for a short-lived US series inspired by Bafta-nominated sitcom The Inbetweeners.
-The series revolves around four teenage boys who are caught between being cool and geeky.
-Waititi also wrote and directed a pilot of Super City for American network ABC, but the series did not get made.
+Around the same time Waititi began directing episodes (including the pilot) for a short-lived American series inspired by Bafta-nominated British sitcom The Inbetweeners.
+It revolved around four teenage boys who are caught between being cool and geeky.
+Waititi also wrote and directed a pilot of Super City for US network ABC, but the series never got made.

 Waititi followed Shadows with Hunt for the Wilderpeople, based on Barry Crump novel Wild Pork and Watercress.
 The comedic adventure centres on a city kid (Julian Dennison, from rite of passage drama Shopping) on the run in the bush with his cantankerous uncle (Sam Neill).
 Dennison and Waititi had first worked together on this drug driving commercial.
 Wilderpeople debuted at Sundance in January 2016 to enthusiastic reviews; Dennison got a standing ovation.
 Released in New Zealand two months later, it swiftly broke records for the opening day and opening weekend of a local film; within seven weeks it had overtaken Boy to become Aotearoa's biggest local hit (not accounting for inflation).
 It also netted Waititi NZ Film Awards for Best Film, Director and Screenplay.

 Waititi's "anti-hate satire" Jojo Rabbit debuted at the Toronto Film Festival in September 2019.
 It received a standing ovation, mixed reviews, and the festival's coveted People's Choice Award.
 The film revolves around a German family during World War ll.
 The cast includes Scarlett Johansson, Rebel Wilson, and Kiwi Thomasin McKenzie.
 Waititi plays an imaginary version of Adolf Hitler.
-The film emerged during an especially busy period for Waititi: as well as directing episodes of Star Wars TV series The Mandalorian and signing for another Thor movie, he joined the cast of a Suicide Squad sequel directed by James Gunn.
+The film emerged during an especially busy period for Waititi: as well as directing Next Goal Wins — inspired by a documentary about the American Samoan soccer team — and an episode of Star Wars TV series The Mandalorian, he signed on to make another Thor movie, and joined the cast of a Suicide Squad sequel, directed by James Gunn (Guardians of the Galaxy).

 Waititi has directed commercials in the United Kingdom and the United States, including a quirky Cadbury promo for the London Olympics, sung underwater to Tina Turner's 'Simply the Best'.
 He also marshalled a musical promo loaded with the stars of American network NBC, which screened in a high-rating telecast of the 2012 Super Bowl.